 We advise giving this your full attention – it may well astound you!

-Electrons have several types of behaviour that are very strange.
+Electrons have several types of behavior that are very strange.

 Everything we know on our scale or on a greater scale is either a wave or a particle.
 Electrons are simultaneously wave and particle.

 You can see that we do not exactly know how to represent an electron.
 But this is not the strangest thing you are going to see…